qntm/base65536/README.md

 #### Note

 While you might expect that the `length` of the resulting string is half the `length` of the original buffer, this is only true when counting *Unicode code points*.
 In JavaScript, a string's `length` property reports not the number of code points but the number of *16-bit code units* in the string.
-For characters outside of the Basic Multilingual Plane, a [surrogate pair of 16-bit code units](https://en.wikipedia.org/wiki/UTF-16) is used to represent each code point. `base65536` makes extensive use of these characters.
+For characters outside of the Basic Multilingual Plane, a [surrogate pair of 16-bit code units](https://en.wikipedia.org/wiki/UTF-16) is used to represent each code point. `base65536` makes extensive use of these characters: 37,376, or about 57%, of the 65,536 code points are chosen from these Supplementary Planes.

 As a worked example: